dodisitorus/DisasterAlert/README.md

 ☁️ Firebase for real-time database, authentication, and cloud messaging

-🧭 Built with Kotlin, MVVM architecture, and Jetpack components
+🧭 Built with Java, MVVM architecture, and Jetpack components